-Remuneration depends not just on individual success, but also on the whole company's performance.
+- Remuneration depends not just on individual success, but also on the whole company's performance.
 For awards of variable remuneration, the global variable remuneration pool is a result of BNPP AM's overall performance, reflecting its success in meeting major business objectives.
 In a top-down approach, this collective performance is assessed and cascaded down to BNPP AM departments, based on specific key performance indicators.
 Finance and HR help BNPP AM's top Management determine the annual global variable remuneration pool, based on an estimate of BNPP AM's profit before variable remuneration.
 This estimate is made after adjustments from Risk, Compliance, Legal and Operational Risk Control have been factored in, as may be needed.
-This helps ensure that all existing and foreseeable risks1 are duly taken into account.

-Individual performance is assessed all along the year, then at the end of it, thanks to a performance rating, based primarily on individual objectives2 set at the beginning of the year, for each BNPP AM employee.
+This helps ensure that all existing and foreseeable risks1 are duly taken into account. - Individual performance is assessed all along the year, then at the end of it, thanks to a performance rating, based primarily on individual objectives set at the beginning of the year, for each BNPP AM employee.
+BNPP AM ensures that financial objectives are at all times supplemented with non-financial objectives, which contribute for at least 50% in assessing individual performance.
+Variable compensation will for at least 50% be based on non-financial objectives.

 Here as well, managers are required to pay specific attention to all existing and foreseeable risks (as defined above), when carrying out their employees' annual individual appraisal.
-This can be done using key performance indicators tailored to each employee, pre-defined during the semi-annual objectives' setting and reassessment processes.
+This can be done using key performance indicators tailored to each employee, pre-defined during the semi-annual objectives' setting and re-assessment processes.